UFO sightings have been making headlines again lately, notably with The New York Times

 The National UFO Reporting Center

 which is based in the U.S. maintains statistics about global UFO sightings.
-Notably, they have declined steadily since 2014.
+Notably, they have declined since 2014.
 There were just over 8,000 reported sightings in 2014 and in 2018, there were 3,343.
-So far in 2019, 2,371 UFO sightings have been reported.
-Despite the decline in sightings, interest in UFOs and alien life
+So far in 2019, 3,353 UFO sightings have been reported, suggesting a slight uptick for this year.
+Interest in UFOs has recently risen again, also in connection with the popular "Storm Area 51" meme